Trinity Hill Nature Reserve

 Trinity Hill holds a special place in my heart as I was lucky enough to go to a primary school there, tucked away behind the nature reserve (sadly long since converted into apartments).
 We would go out for walks and explore the surrounding area, parts of which despite the years I still recognise!
 Some areas are private but for walking the land includes this East Devon Nature Reserve and a large area of Forestry Commission woodland.

-Now I have to admit that I am no great nature spotter – yes I love the changing seasons, colours of the trees, spring flowers and heather, but when it comes to spotting individual species I need help!
+Now I have to admit that I am no great nature expert – I love the changing seasons, colours of the trees, spring flowers, heather and insects and I absolutely love to photograph it all.
+But when it comes to identifying individual species I need help!
 Luckily the countryside team hold excellent events all around our local nature reserves for people like me.
-For those of you who know what to look out for on your own, then this nature reserve supports all sorts of lovely heathland birds, moths and lizards.
+For those of you who know what to look out for on your own, then this nature reserve supports all sorts of lovely heath land birds, moths and lizards.

 I’m also excited to read that it is an official Dark Skies Discovery Site with, I quote from their web site “open skies with relatively unobstructed horizon.
 Particularly clear to south and east” so I will make the effort to take stroll one evening in the dark on a clear night – I do love the stars.